 Hatra

-Hatra is a ruined city that can be considered the symbol of Parthian power which for a long time threatened that of Rome.
+Hatra comprises the ruins of a fortified city that symbolizes Parthian power which for a long time threatened that of Rome.

-Community Perspective: Hatra suffered severe damage from ISIS and still is mostly off-limits.
+Community Perspective: Hatra suffered damage from ISIS, but has undergone emergency restorations and has reopened to visitors.
 Thomas managed to enter in 2021 and found hardly any statues left, but the structures were mostly intact.

 Map of Hatra